 The 'how are you' exchange isn't intended to be complicated, which is kind of weird when you consider how convoluted a person's state-of-mind is at any given moment.
-Scientists don't really know how many thoughts we have per minute, but according to a little Google research, estimates range between 50,000 – 80,000 thoughts per day.
+Scientists don't really know how many thoughts we have per minute.
+But according to a little Google research, estimates range from between 50,000 to 80,000 thoughts per day.
 Our emotions, which are very closely tied to our thoughts, also tend to vacillate and shift through the day.

 One emotional experience that many grieving people find particularly vexing is the realization that their thoughts, emotions, and needs occasionally seem to conflict with one another.
-A very common example of the this is the feeling of simultaneously being happy but also sad.
-This is something grieving people eventually learn to live with, because after the death of a loved one this bittersweet reality is just unavoidable, but the first time a person experiences happiness or laughter after the death of a loved one they may feel guilty.
-They may say to themselves,
+A very common example of this is the feeling of simultaneously being happy but also sad.
+This is something grieving people eventually learn to live with because, after the death of a loved one, this bittersweet reality is just unavoidable.
+But the first time a person experiences happiness or laughter after the death of a loved one they may feel guilty.
+They may say to themselves:

 "If I feel happy, then I can't be sad, right?"

-A wife loves her deceased husband, but also needs the companionship and affection of a partner.
+A wife loves her deceased husband, AND also needs the companionship and affection of a partner.
 Her connection with a new partner does not diminish her love for her deceased husband.

 A woman has struggled with infertility in the past and her grief over this loss makes her feel a little jealous when her friends become pregnant, even though she is truly very happy for them.

-A brother feels that grieving his sister's death has made him stronger and has given him a greater appreciation for life, but he still wishes the death had never happened.
+A brother feels that grieving his sister's death has made him stronger and has given him a greater appreciation for life, AND he still wishes the death had never happened.

-A daughter feels hopeful for the future, but scared that moving forward will mean having to leave her deceased mother behind.
+A daughter feels hopeful for the future, AND scared that moving forward will mean having to leave her deceased mother behind.

-A husband feel happy at his son's graduation, but also sad that his late wife couldn't be there to witness their son's special day.
+A husband feel happy at his son's graduation, AND also sad that his late wife couldn't be there to witness their son's special day.

-Grief opens your eyes to a world in which the sun and rain can exist at exactly the same time.
-This reality can be a bit disorienting at first, but in many ways it is a good thing.
+Grief opens your eyes to a world in which the sun and rain can exist in the same moment.
+This reality can be a bit disorienting at first, but in many ways, it is a good thing.
 It means that you don't have to choose between grieving the past and living in the present.
 It means that the pain of loss can exist right alongside things like pleasure, happiness, and hope.
-And above all else, it means that you never have to leave your loved one behind and you move forward in the present.
+And, above all else, it means that you never have to leave your loved one behind as you move forward in the present.